Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_zero_to_spcs_app/tasty_bytes_zero_to_spcs_app.md

 ;
 GRANT USAGE ON SERVICE backend_service TO ROLE tasty_app_ext_role;
 ```
 This creates the backend service using the image `backend_service_image:tutorial` that we should now have pushed to the repository.
-Note how we can suppy overriding environment variables to the services.
+Note how we can supply overriding environment variables to the services.

 We also set this service to use the `tasty_app_backend_compute_pool` as the [COMPUTE POOL](https://docs.snowflake.com/en/developer-guide/snowpark-container-services/working-with-compute-pool) to run the service on.
 At the end we can set the scaling behavior of this service in the pool.
 In order to test this service we don't need any additional scaling setup here, but in a real scenario we may want to increase the number of instances available in case the load on the service goes up.

-Lastly we call `GRANT USAGE ON SERVICE` to allow the `tasty_app_ext_role` role and users with that role granted to access the service.
+Lastly we call `GRANT USAGE ON SERVICE` to allow the `tasty_app_ext_role` role and users with that role granted access to the service.

 We can then call `SHOW SERVICES` to look at the services created.
 In order to check the status of the newly created service we can call:
 ```sql